statesman/advanced-courses/README.md

 This is written mainly to guide Melissa Taboada in working with TAPR data about advanced placement course attendance.

 The good news: I have a finished data set in `data-work/ac_any_subject.csv` for you that combines five years together, adjusts the masked data values and adds the school and district names.
 You can walk into your workshop with data ready to analyze.
-All the combining and data munging was done through programming, and you can view on Github, FWIW.
-(I'll try to add the link here later.)
+All the combining and data munging was done through programming, and you can [view on Github](https://github.com/statesman/advanced-courses/blob/master/notebooks/01_data_process.ipynb), FWIW.

 However, if you want to go through all the steps, or understand the concepts of what I've done, I've written out each step with explanations, etc.